bloqhead/vuepress-doc-versioning/README.md

 This would be nice and make life easier, but for SEO purposes, `/docs/0.3.2/` is better than `/0.3.2/docs/`.

-> What about replacing the version placeholder string in the browser?
+> What about replacing the version placeholder string in the browser via JavaScript?

 This would work on the surface, but the compiled content in the HTML itself would still reflect the `/semver/` URIs.
 We want to ensure that search engines